mveres01/deepq-grasping/README.md

 pip install numpy ray gym pybullet psutil
 ```

-And then follow the commmand from here [here](https://pytorch.org/) to install the appropriate version of PyTorch 1.0.
+And then follow the commmand from [here](https://pytorch.org/) to install the appropriate version of PyTorch 1.0.

 # To Run:

+This project only implements the offline grasping approach, meaning we will first collect experience offline, and then index this as an experience replay buffer that doesn't change.

+__Note__: The command line can be used to specify a number of additional arguments.
+See parallel.py for details.

 ## Collect Experience